Noobaseem/Competitive-Programing/learningAngular2/readme.md

-# This is my first Angular 2 project
+# Hi My name is Aseem Rastogi
-# I am trying to build the project from scratch
+# I am trying to build the angular2 project from scratch